Martin says Government committing to going ‘full term’ amid election speculation

 Dublin is the only one of the country’s three constituencies to reach the point of completing the first count.

-After five rounds of counting, Fianna Fail’s Barry Andrews and Fine Gael’s Regina Doherty remain on course to secure two of the four seats in the constituency.
+After eight rounds of counting, Fianna Fail’s Barry Andrews and Fine Gael’s Regina Doherty remain on course to secure two of the four seats in the constituency.

+Sinn Fein’s Lynn Boylan; Ciaran Cuffe from the Greens; Labour’s Aodhan O Riordain of Labour; Independent Ireland’s Niall Boylan; Clare Daly of Independents 4 Change; and Brid Smith of People Before Profit – Solidarity are the main contenders for the remaining two seats.

 The outcome of the first count in Ireland South is expected on Monday afternoon, with Fine Gael’s Sean Kelly and Fianna Fail’s Billy Kelleher looking well placed.